nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 ## Introduction

-A command line application that allows you to manage your recipes
+A command line / GUI application that allows you to manage your recipes

 ## Quick Start